pvdabeel/prolog/Documentation/Handbook/17-doc-llm.md

 The explainer is split into two modules with clearly separated responsibilities.

-### `explainer.pl` — domain-agnostic introspection
+### Domain-agnostic introspection

-This module answers "why" questions by inspecting the proof artifacts (ProofAVL, ModelAVL, Plan, TriggersAVL) without knowing anything about Gentoo or Portage.
+`explainer.pl` answers "why" questions by inspecting the proof artifacts (ProofAVL, ModelAVL, Plan, TriggersAVL) without knowing anything about Gentoo or Portage.
 It provides three families of queries: